Embedded Payments for SaaS Platforms: A Guide to Embed Finance

 Payment Processing and Settlement

-This is the technical core: capturing payment details, authorizing transactions, routing funds, and settling payouts to the proper accounts.
+This covers the technical core of the payment process and involves things like capturing payment details, authorizing transactions, routing funds, and settling payouts to the proper accounts.

-Payment processors handle much of the heavy lifting here, but your platform controls the flow and experience.
+Payment processors handle much of the heavy lifting on the technical side here, but your platform controls the flow and experience.

 Risk Management and Compliance Layers

-Embedded payments bring you closer to financial data, which also brings you closer to risk.
+Embedded payments bring you closer to financial data, which also brings you closer to risk and makes you liable for fines if regulatorybodies do not believe your systems are secure and compliant.

 Chargebacks, fraud detection, PCI compliance, and dispute resolution all need to be accounted for.